inesonic/inerest_api_in_v1/README.rst

 * safe operation with different character encodings, and

-* the ability to operate across 8-bit unsafe transport mechanisms.
+* the ability to operate across 8-bit unsafe transport mechanisms that might change character encodings or otherwise impact the received data.

 Account Secrets